Fade2007/my-firefox-setup/README.md

 ## Attention please

-These are used on W10 20h2, no idea on how they will look in macOS/Linux
+These are used on W10 20h2, no idea on how they will look in macOS/Linux.
+This setup is done for the stable branch of FF.